AnCyNitinChaudhary/JIIT-BTech-Help/README.md

 This is the one stop solution for->

-1-Tutorials and Assignments with their detailed solutions.
+1-Tutorials, Assignments and Labs with their detailed solutions.

 2-Previous Years Question Papers with their detailed solutions.